 - -d Print verbose information about dependencies. - -i Normally an error halts operation.
 When -i is specified, ignore errors and try to continue updating all dependencies of target. - -k Normally an error halts operation.
-When -k is specified, and an error is encountered, stop processing dependencies which depend on the error, but continue updating other dependencies of target. - target The file to build.
+When -k is specified, and an error is encountered, stop processing dependencies which depend on the error, but continue updating other dependencies of target. - -out filename Write output messages to the named file instead of to standard out.
+Useful for capturing debug information to send to OOMMF developers. - target The file to build.
 May also be (and usually is) a symbolic target name.
 See below for standard symbolic targets.
 By default, the first target in makerules.tcl is built.